Skip to main content

 • All data will be shared the following day via Google Drive & Stored for 14 days

-• Each pier has a a full set of calibration files
+• Each pier has a full set of calibration files

-• Access to our new Telegram & Discord information channels with daily & weekly progress reports (members will need to join telegram)
+• Access to our new Telegram & Discord information channels with daily & weekly progress reports (members will need to join telegram & Discord)

-• If we find the pier does have extra headroom, we could add some standard jobs, mosaics or collaborations into the pier & the odd "Steve special" job.
+• If we find the pier does have extra headroom, we discuss with members about adding extra jobs into the pier queue, mosaics or collaborations into the pier & the odd "Steve special" job

 • See terms and conditions for more details